alecxe/eslint-plugin-protractor/docs/rules/array-callback-return.md

 $$(".myclass").filter(function(){ return function() {}; }())
 ```

-The following patterns are not warnings:
+:thumbsup: The following patterns are not warnings:

 ```js
 element.all(by.css(".myclass")).filter(function(elm) {